Frans de Waal: Career

 In 1975, De Waal began a six-year project on the world's largest captive colony of chimpanzees at the Arnhem Zoo.
-The study resulted in many scientific papers, and resulted in the publication of his first book, Chimpanzee Politics, in 1982.
-This book offered the first description of primate behavior explicitly in terms of planned social strategies.
-De Waal was the first to introduce the thinking of Machiavelli to primatology, leading to the label "Machiavellian intelligence" that later became associated with it.
-In the mid 1990’s the book was put on a reading list for Republican House freshmen.
+The study resulted in many scientific papers and the publication of his first book, Chimpanzee Politics, in 1982.
+This book described primates' planned social strategies.
+De Waal was the first to introduce the thinking of Machiavelli to primatology, leading to the term Machiavellian intelligence.
+In the mid 1990’s, the book was included on a reading list for US Republican House freshmen.
 In his writings, De Waal never shied away from attributing emotions and intentions to his primates, and as such his work inspired the field of primate cognition.

 De Waal's early work drew attention to deception and conflict resolution among primates, both of which became major areas of research.
-At first, his research was highly controversial and the label "reconciliation", which De Waal introduced for reunions after fights, was initially questioned, but came to be fully accepted with respect to animal behavior.
-De Waal's later work emphasized non-human animal empathy and the origins of morality.
-His most widely cited paper, written with his former student Stephanie Preston, concerns the evolutionary origin and neuroscience of empathy, not just in primates, but in mammals in general.
+At first, his research was controversial.
+De Waal used the term "reconciliation" to describe reunions after fights, which was initially challenged but came to be accepted with respect to animal behavior.
+De Waal's later work emphasized nonhuman animal empathy and the origins of morality.
+His most widely cited paper, written with his former student Stephanie Preston, concerns the evolutionary origin and neuroscience of empathy, not just in primates, but in mammals generally.

-In the 1990s, there was resistance from editors against De Waal's desire to publish his work on bonobos, which included potentially controversial work about bonobo sex.
-However, he published an article in Scientific American in 1995 and the book Bonobo: The Forgotten Ape in 1997.
-De Waal made bonobos popular and gave them a "make love – not war" reputation.
+In the 1990s, De Waal published a book about his work on bonobos, Bonobo: The Forgotten Ape in 1997, including details on bonobo's colorful sex lives.
+This work, including a 1995 Scientific American article, helped popularize bonobos.
+In mainstream media, bonobos developed a "make love – not war" reputation.

 De Waal's larger goal was understanding what binds primate societies together rather than how competition structures them.
 However, competition is not ignored in his work: the original focus of de Waal's research was aggressive behavior and social dominance.
 Whereas his research focused on the behavior of nonhuman primates (mostly chimpanzees, bonobos, macaques, and capuchin monkeys), his popular books gave de Waal worldwide visibility by relating the insights he has gained from monkey and ape behavior to human society.
 With his students, he also worked on elephants, which were increasingly featured in his writings.